 3.4 Soil temperature, active layer thickness, and vegetation in summer

-Topsoil temperatures in summer were more similar for all vegetation types than spring or winter temperatures (Fig. 9a, b).
+Topsoil temperatures in summer are were more similar for all vegetation types than spring or winter temperatures (Figure 9a, b).
+In summer 2017, dwarf shrub tundra had the coolest summer temperatures.
+The other three vegetation types (excluding